JMiltier/Network_Systems/Distributed_File_System/README.md

 ### Executing
   ##### Distributed File System Client
   **Using modified UDP_Sockets client files**
+  The client should run/load the configuration file, which contains a list of the DFS server addresses as well as their username and password.
   Once the client's distributed file system object is created, run `./dfc <dfc config file>` in the terminal/console from the root directory of the executable file.

   ##### Distributed File System Server